 - Having said that, it is critical that if you elect to work with a consultant and place your teen in a therapeutic program that you follow through on all their recommendations and parent together with your spouse if they are in the picture.
 If you don’t follow their (often tough, very tough) recommendations to the letter, you may be throwing your money out the window.

 - Surround yourself with support.
-The forum on this web site is one such resource.
+The coaching available on this web site is one such resource.
 And never give up!